telefonicaid/fiware-orion/doc/manuals/user/v1_v2_coexistence.md

 ## Getting registrations created with NGSIv1 using NGSIv2 operations

-In general, there isn't any problem creating registrations using NGSIv1 (in particular, `POST /v1/registry/registerContext`) then retrieving them using NGSIv2 (in particular, either `GET /v2/registrations` or `GET /v2/registrations/<id>`).
+In general, there is no problem creating registrations using NGSIv1 (in particular, `POST /v1/registry/registerContext`) and then retrieving them using NGSIv2 (in particular, `GET /v2/registrations` or `GET /v2/registrations/<id>`).

 Note that NGSIv1 considers the concept of "context registration".
-A registration is composed of several context registrations, each one being composed of a set of entities and attribute.
-NGSIv2 proposes a much simpler approach, without context registration as intermediate element, i.e. a registrations is associated to a set of entities and attributes directly.
+A registration is composed of several context registrations, each one being composed of a set of entities and attributes.
+NGSIv2 proposes a much simpler approach, without context registration as intermediate element, i.e. a registration is associated to a set of entities and attributes directly.

-In the case of retrieving a NGSIv1 created registration with more than one context registration with `GET /v2/registrations` or `GET /v2/registrations/<id>` only the first one is taken into account.
-In other words, the `dataProvided` element in the response to `GET /v2/registrations` or `GET /v2/registrations/<id>` is filled using the first context registration (the rest are ignored).
+In the case of retrieving a registration created using NGSIv1, and that has more than one context registration, with `GET /v2/registrations` or `GET /v2/registrations/<id>` only the first one is consideren.
+In other words, the `dataProvided` element in the response to `GET /v2/registrations` or `GET /v2/registrations/<id>` is filled using the first context registration (the following ones, if any, are ignored).

-This doesn't use to be a problem, as most NGSIv1 registrations use only one context registrations (there isn't any practical advantage of having more than one, from a functional point of view, e.g. forwarding).
+This doesn't have to be a problem, as most NGSIv1 registrations use only one context registration (there isn't any practical advantage of having more than one, from a functional point of view, e.g. forwarding).
 However, this is [pending on a more definitive solution](https://github.com/telefonicaid/fiware-orion/issues/3044).